jenkinsci/dimensionsscm-plugin/docs/user-guide.md

 ## Distributed Build Support

-In version 0.6.7 onwards of the plugin, support has been added for using the distributed build facilities within Jenkins.
+The plugin supports the distributed build facilities within Jenkins.
 There are two main capabilities that the plugin provides which can potentially be run on a remote node.
 These are

 -   Checking files out of the project/stream being monitored into a workspace, and